daysch/groceries/README.md

 `python3 groceries.m`

 You may start by hitting 'shop'.
 That will take a while, depending on the size of your shopping list.
 (Note that for Peapod and Amazon, you must sign in manually, since they block automated sign in attempts.
 You will then hit Enter in the command line once you've logged in.
 You need only do this once per store per session.)
+The program will print to the command line any search result it was not able to analyze.
+You can check these to confirm that it isn't skipping an item that you would want.

 After that, you'll want to 'analyze' the results to view the cost from each store.
 You can view the results in shopping_lists.csv.